 Why is this "word" allowed?

-Probably because someone thinks this word is allowable.
-Please use this tool to determine what several other popular word games including Scrabble and Words With Friends think about the word in question (use the search box in the upper-right corner):
+Possibly because we made a mistake, but probably because someone thinks this word is allowable.
+Please use this tool to determine what several other popular word games including Scrabble and Words With Friends think about the word in question (use the magnifying glass in the upper-right corner to open a search box, then type your word in there):

 This tool usually shows that Alphabear's dictionary isn't the only dictionary in which a word is/isn't allowed.
 If one or more of the other word games allows a word, it's likely that Alphabear does, too.